phucthuan1st/gRPC-ChatApp/README.md

 - **Go (Golang):** Go is a statically typed, compiled language known for its performance and simplicity.
 It serves as the foundation for this project.
 - **gRPC:** gRPC is a high-performance RPC (Remote Procedure Call) framework developed by Google.
 It is used to establish efficient communication between the client and server.
 - **tview:** It enables the creation of graphical user interfaces for applications, making it easier for users to interact with the chatroom.
-Powered by ncurses
+Powered by rivo terminal framework.

 ## Features